iamqiyanghe/iamqiyanghe.github.io/_pages/about.md

 <p style="text-align:justify;">Welcome to my website!</p>

 <p style="text-align:justify;">I am a fourth year PhD candidate in finance at <a href='https://www.sydney.edu.au/business/our-research/research-areas/finance.html'>The University of Sydney Business School</a>.
 My research lies in a broad area of corporate finance, with a focus on innovation, climate change, labor market, and machine learning and textual analysis.
-I will be on the job market later 2024.</p>
+I will join Deakin Business School as a Lecturer (Assistant Professor) in Finance in 2025.</p>

 <p style="text-align:justify;">Any comment/idea is welcome :blush:</p>